Making pancakes from scratch really is no more complicated than making them from a boxed mix. They just taste so much better!

 Instructions

-- In a separate bowl, beat the egg, milk and mix well.
+- In a separate bowl, beat the egg then mix in the milk.

-- Stir into the dry ingredients until smooth
+- Stir the wet ingredients into the dry ingredients until smooth.

-- Add a little lard or oil to a large frying pan and heat to medium
+- Add about 2 tbsp shortening or vegetable oil to a large frying pan and heat to medium-high.

-- Cook for about a minute on the other side.
+- Cook for about a minute on the other side or until lightly browned.

 Notes